 SUMMARY AND DISCLAIMER

 In this article we have seen how powerful and yet easy to use the new AADSync Service is.
 Multi-forest is a common and challenging reality for many enterprise customers, and with AADSync there is finally a robust, simple and supported way to get Active Directory synchronization working in that scenario.
-We are still waiting for the last details, like Password synchronization, a graphical interface for /fullsql installations (when synchronizing over 50 000 AD objects), support for multi-org Exchange hybrid configurations and password write-back capabilities (for AAD Premium customers) to work - but these features will all be available very soon.
-So thank you DirSync and FIM AAD Connector for the great years together, it have been great - but now it’s time for AADSync to take it from here.
+We are still waiting for a graphical interface for /fullsql installations (when synchronizing over 50 000 AD objects), support for multi-org Exchange hybrid configurations and password write-back capabilities (for AAD Premium customers) to work – but these features will all be available soon.
+So thank you DirSync and FIM AAD Connector for the great years together, it have been great – but now it’s time for AADSync to take it from here.